 Fred is expected to continue moving near the north coast of central Cuba over night Friday and then pass near or west of the lower Florida Keys Saturday, followed by a move across the eastern Gulf of Mexico Saturday night and Sunday.

 Little change in strength is expected through early Saturday as maximum sustained winds continue near 35 mph with higher gusts.
 Fred could become a tropical storm again by late Saturday or Saturday night.

 Tropical Depression Seven

-The forecast track from the NHC has the system moving over the Leeward Islands Saturday night, and the Virgin Islands and Puerto Rico Sunday, and then across the Dominican Republic on Monday.
+Over the next few days, the system will continue toward the west-northwest with with a gradual decrease in forward speed.
+Tropical Depression Seven is forecasted to move over the Leeward Islands Saturday night, then across the Virgin Islands and Puerto Rico on Sunday, and then eventually over the Dominican Republic Monday.

-The system is expected to become a tropical storm Friday night or Saturday.
+Maximum sustained winds continue at 35 mph with higher gusts.
+Some strengthening is expected with the system expected to become a tropical storm late Friday or Saturday.

 Locally over the next few days, we will continue to see above-normal rain chances.
 Right now the coverage on today looks to be a bit less widespread than the past couple of days.
 Look for temperatures to climb into the upper 80s and low 90s by late in the morning before the rain begins to develop.

 Activity will be isolated early and then become a bit more widespread.
 Look for locally heavy downpours with strong activity as well as frequent lightning.